-This course provides both theoretical and practical applications of public relations with regard to the sport industry.
-Specific managerial functions relating to effective communication with various audiences will be analyzed, including employee relations, community relations, media relations, customer relations, and image enhancement.
+This course will provide both theoretical and practical applications of public relations with regard to the sport industry.
+Specific managerial functions relating to effective communication with various publics will be analyzed, including employee relations, community relations, media relations, customer relations, and image enhancement.